AK-203: Adoption

-The AK-203, nicknamed Sher, is the fourth generation of standard-issue rifle of the Infantry of the Indian Army following — Lee–Enfield .303 bolt action rifle (in service 1947–mid-1960s), L1A1 Self-Loading Rifle 7.62 NATO semi-automatic rifle (in service 1961–1998) and INSAS 5.56 assault rifle (in service since 1994 and being replaced).
+The AK-203, nicknamed Sher, is the fourth generation of standard-issue rifle of the Infantry of the Indian Army following — Lee–Enfield .303 bolt action rifle (in service 1947–mid-1960s), (Note: Retired immediately after Sino-Indian War.)
+L1A1 Self-Loading 7.62 NATO semi-automatic rifle (in service 1961–1998) (Note: Adopted and license manufactured by Ordnance Factory Board post Sino-Indo War and retired with the induction of AK-47 derivatives and INSAS.) and INSAS 5.56 assault rifle (in service since 1994 and being replaced).
+While the L1A1 was outdated by the 1980s but the INSAS was still under development, multiple derivatives of AK-47 were adopted, starting with around 12,000 Soviet-origin AK-47 (produced by the Izhmash) captured from insurgents, followed by purchasing the Czech-origin Vz.
+58, Bulgarian-origin AR-M1 from Arsenal AD.

 The AK-203 is produced in India by Indo-Russia Rifles Private Limited (IRRPL) at an 8.5 acre-facility at Korwa Ordnance Factory in Amethi, Uttar Pradesh.
 The company has 50.5% Indian ownership and 49.5% Russian ownership.

 2022

 On 25 January 2022, Russia supplied the first batch of 70,000 AK-203 rifles to the Indian Air Force.
 Meanwhile, the rest of the 600,000 rifles that are to be produced by Indo-Russia Rifles in India under technology transfer will be used by the Indian Army.
+The IAF deal was signed in August 2021 with deliveries to start within months.

 2023–24

 The production of the rifles in India began in January 2023.
 On 3 February 2023, Alexander Mikheev, director general of Rosoboronexport, announced that the first batch of AK-203s were completed at Amethi.
 On 12 October 2023, it was reported that Kalashnikov Concern completed shipment of machinery and tools for India to manufacture AK-203s.

+By mid 2024, Russia completed the transfer of 90,000 pages of technical documents in three phases.
+Thereafter, the Russian military standards was required to be converted to their Indian counterparts while the Indian industry absorbed 120 manufacturing processes and indigenised 1,600 Russian-origin precision gauges.

 On 5 July 2024, Rostec announced that Indo-Russia Rifles Pvt.
 Ltd. (IRRPL) had delivered 35,000 rifles to the Indian Army.
 As of then, the rifles had an indigenous content of 25%.
 The deliveries were completed in batches of 27,000 rifles on 20 May and 8,000 rifles on 5 July.